Employee Tax Retention Credit UPDATED-up to $19K per employee available even if you took PPP funds!

 I want you to take advantage of this free gift from the government to support your small business if you are eligible.
 Please work with a professional, to be sure that you understand the calculation and complete the forms so that you can get this money back.

 I’m offering a limited number of personalized ERTC consultation calls.
-If you are interested, you may schedule a consultation HERE or when you download the free ERTC decision tree and calculator.
+If you are interested, you may schedule a consultation HERE or when you download the ERTC decision tree and calculator.

 Our team at VICTORY Advisory Services is here cheering you and your team on and supporting you in your small business!